 c) I read the passion once more and, this time, pay attention to the action of the “little ones”: the disciples, the people, individuals, the women, the soldiers and others.
 What do I think of them?
 How would I have acted, thought and spoken in their place?

 d) Finally, I look at my way of acting in my daily life.
-With which of the main or lesser characters can I identify myself?
-With which character would I like to identify myself?
+With which of the main or lesser characters can I identify myself with?
+Which character would I like to identify myself with?

 5. A key to the reading

 for those who wish to go deeper into the theme.

 A commentary on the text with special emphasis on some key points: